 One way to be a successful seller is to think about what your customers want or need.
 For example, if you live in an area known for its tasty barbecue, consider selling your own dry rubs or barbecue sauce.
 Whatever you decide to sell, make sure that it’s unique to attract the most customers.
 Homemade, natural products are popular, but items like vintage clothing and shoes may also sell quickly.
 Whatever you do, just make sure that what you’re selling is allowed by your chosen market.

-7 Ways To Prepare For Selling At A Farmers’ Market
+7 Tips To Prepare For Selling At A Farmers’ Market

 Once you’ve decided that you want to sell at your local farmers’ market and you’ve decided what products you’ll be offering, the hard work is over, right?
 Not exactly.
 Whether your goal is to sell on occasion to earn some money on the side or you dream of bringing in a steady income by selling your goods to the community, there are some steps you need to take to help boost your chances for success.

 - Find Farmers’ Markets In Your Area: Once you know what to sell, the next step is to figure out where to sell it.
 And just like the unique products you’ll find from sellers, not all farmers’ markets are the same.
 Get a good idea of the culture, people, and products at each farmers’ market by visiting them yourself.
 Keep your eyes open for markets that have a need for what you’re offering, but don’t forget to find a farmers’ market that’s a good fit for you.
 For example, if there are no other artists and you’d feel uncomfortable selling your art, keep searching.
 If you’d like to bring your four-legged friend with you, look for a dog-friendly market.
 You can also turn to the internet to learn more about the farmers’ market in your city and surrounding areas.
-Look for official websites and social media profiles that feature pictures, posts, and information about each market.
 Finally, you should get an idea of the registration process.
 While this process varies across markets, you need to be aware that vendor registration windows aren’t always open, and you may have to sign up weeks, months, or even longer in advance to secure a spot.
-You can find this information online or talk to a manager in-person to learn more about signing up as a vendor.
+You can find this information online or talk to a manager in person to learn more about signing up as a vendor.

 - Research Local Ordinances & Health Regulations: Nothing can bring your business to a halt faster than getting shut down by the health department or local authorities.
 Do your research to learn about local ordinances and health regulations, such as how produce and prepared food must be stored or how baked goods are prepared.
 Laws and regulations vary, so contact your local health department to learn more.